Tracy L. Bale, PhD

-Ms. Fluharty assist PIs and trainees with grant applications and regulatory protocols, provide boilerplate details for regulatory compliance, identify opportunities for funding, and develop the structural support to facilitate the Center’s goal in forming collaborative translational research teams.
+Ms. Fluharty assists PIs and trainees with grant applications and regulatory protocols, provides boilerplate details for regulatory compliance, identifies opportunities for funding, and develops the structural support to facilitate the Center’s goal in forming collaborative translational research teams.
 Additionally, she manages the Center’s administrative functions, coordinating events and seminars, and overseeing the daily implementation of Center initiatives.

-Dr. Morgan’s consultats with researchers developing studies on epigenetic mechanisms in inter- and transgenerational transmission in animal models and human cohorts.
+Dr. Morgan, Department of Pharmacology, consults with researchers developing studies on epigenetic mechanisms in inter- and transgenerational transmission in animal models and human cohorts.
 Dr. Morgan is an expert in miRNA biology, having adapted novel high-throughput strategies to characterize the miRNA-target mRNA interactome of the neonatal brain, and in characterizing and directly manipulating epigenetic programming at diverse stages of development.
 In addition, Dr. Morgan was a past member of the NIDDK intramural IRB and has reviewed numerous clinical research protocols, giving him advanced knowledge of complications that arise in translational study design.